Badminton will join the Paralympic programme at Tokyo 2020, showcasing one of the world's most exciting racket sports.

 In the four standing classes, look out for the lightning-fast smash hits that are a feature of the sport.
-All are played on a full court with the exception of one class for standing athletes with lower limb impairments where half the court is used.
+All matches are played on a full court, with the exception of one class for standing athletes with lower limb impairments where half the court is used.
 The Tokyo 2020 programme will include a class for athletes with short stature.

 Vying for the Paralympic podium